 "To finally get it done, it's kind of a hazy feeling," Curry said.
 "Just a sense of relief the way the game finished."

 Golden State seemed to have an answer for everything Denver threw its way in this series.

 Even All-Star forward David Lee made a surprising return for the Warriors after not dressing the previous four games with what the team had called a season-ending hip injury.
-He grabbed one rebound and missed one jumper in 87 seconds off the bench in the
+He grabbed one rebound and missed one jumper in 87 seconds off the bench in the first quarter.

 No matter who played or when, the end-to-end action kept fans standing on their feet at Oracle Arena — nicknamed "ROAR-ACLE" by Warriors players in these playoffs — most of the way.

 Bogut's big first half — 10 points, eight rebounds, four blocks and two assists — allowed the Warriors to erase a nine-point deficit, and they sliced Denver's lead to 42-40 at the half behind a late surge of shooting from their guards on the perimeter.